-The University publishes an annual security and fire safety report as required by the federal government under the Clery Act.
-This report includes information on crime prevention, fire safety, the law enforcement authority of the University Police Department, and crime reporting policies.
-It also provides statistics about crimes that occurred during the previous three years on Grounds, in designated areas near Grounds, and in other locations specified by law.
-The report is available on the University’s Clery Act web site.
-Hard copies are available by request from the University Policy Department’s headquarters at 2304 Ivy Road (434-924-7166 or firstname.lastname@example.org).
+The University publishes an annual Fire Safety and Security report providing information on crime prevention, fire safety, the law enforcement authority of the University Police Department, and crime reporting policies.
+The report also provides statistics about crimes that occurred during the previous three years on Grounds, in designated areas near Grounds, and in other locations specified by law.
+The report is available online at the University’s Clery Act web site.
+Copies are available by request from the University Police Department’s by phone 434-924-7166 or email.

-The University prides itself on being a warm and caring community.
-Membership in this community means looking out for the safety and well-being of our peers.
-Our goal is to foster an atmosphere of concern for others so that we can encourage persons who appear to be troubled or distressed to seek help.
+The University prides itself on being a warm and caring community whose members look out for one another.
+The University’s goal is to foster an atmosphere of actively encouraging persons who appear to be troubled or distressed to seek help.

-If faculty members have concerns about the physical or psychological well-being of a student, it is recommended that they contact either the Office of the Dean of Students or Counseling and Psychological Services (CAPS).
-During hours when CAPS is closed, professional help is available if needed.
-After 5:00 p.m. and on weekends, if an emergency should arise that is potentially life threatening, faculty members should contact 911 and appropriate help will be dispatched.
-If the crisis is non-life threatening but nonetheless requires immediate assistance, faculty members may contact the Student Health after-hours answering service by dialing 972-7004.
-The CAPS on-call professional will be contacted and he/she will respond by phone within a short period of time.
+Faculty members with concerns about the physical or psychological well-being of a student are advised to contact either Counseling and Psychological Services (CAPS) or the Office of the Dean of Students (ODOS).
+If an emergency should arise after 5:00 p.m. or on weekends that is potentially life-threatening, faculty members should contact 911 and appropriate help will be dispatched.
+If the crisis is non-life threatening but nonetheless requires immediate assistance, faculty members may contact the Student Health after-hours answering service by dialing 434-972-7004.
+The CAPS on-call professional will respond by phone within a short period of time.